pmarkaide/pmarkaide/README.md

 ## Projects
 * [Event42Sync](https://github.com/pmarkaide/Event42Sync): a Backend service that synchronizes events from a given 42 campus into Google Calendar.
 Written in Kotlin and deployed as an AWS lambda function.
+* [StudentAtPace42](https://github.com/pmarkaide/StudentAtPace42): track which students are behind the expected 18 month Roadmap at Hive Helsinki.

 ### 42 School Projects